True Karma Yogis Indeed

 After observing several weeks of Mrs. Janaki’s routine, I finally took the liberty to ask Mrs. Janaki, “Are you OK?
 Is everything all right with your family?
 You seem to have undertaken a very rigorous prayer vow” She smiled and said, “Yes.
 Everything is fine at home.
 My children and grandkids are fine.”
 After several more minutes of silence, she turned to me and said, “Do you remember the woman I was speaking to several weeks ago?
 You asked me why she was crying.”
 I said, “Yes, I do remember.
 Who was she?
 Was she someone related to you?”
 Mrs. Janaki replied, “No. I do not even know her name; I had never met her before that day.
 Since she appeared distressed, I took the liberty of introducing myself and inquiring about her welfare.
 After introducing myself, I asked her, are you OK?
 Is there anything I can do for you?

-I turned to Mrs. Janaki and said, “You had never before met this woman or daughter in your life and yet, on their behalf, you took a prayer vow that is physically so very demanding even for people who are far younger to you?”
+I turned to Mrs. Janaki and said, “You had never before met this woman or daughter in your life, and yet, on their behalf, you took a prayer vow that is physically so very demanding?”
 Mrs. Janaki responded, “It does not matter whether I know who she or who daughter is.
 They are fellow human beings.
 I may not be able to help to cure her daughter’s cancer.
 But, at the least, I can pray to God to alleviate their suffering.”
 I turned and looked at Mrs. Janaki with pride and admiration.
 I thought to myself, “What a kind and compassionate women you are.
 The world is a better place because of people like you.
 You are a true karma yogi, indeed”.